hivemq/hivemq-policy-cookbooks/README.md

 # HiveMQ Data Governance Hub Cookbooks

 The HiveMQ Data Governance Hub provides mechanisms to define how MQTT data is handled in the HiveMQ broker.
-The first feature of our new Data Governance Hub is Data Validation.
+The first feature of our new Data Governance Hub is <<data-validation-components,Data Validation>>.

-> The HiveMQ Data Governance Hub data validation feature is currently available for testing in a closed beta version only.
+NOTE: The HiveMQ Data Governance Hub data validation feature is currently available for testing in a closed beta version only. +
 For more information or to request access to the closed beta, contact datagovernancehub@hivemq.com

-In the HiveMQ Data Governance Hub, data validation implements a declarative policy that checks whether your data sources are sending data in the data format you expect.
+In the HiveMQ Data Governance Hub, data validation implements a declarative policy that checks whether your data sources are sending data in the data format you expect. +
-This process ensures that the value of the data is assessed as early as possible in the data supply chain.
-Checks occur before your data reaches downstream devices or upstream services where costly validation must be handled by each subscribing client.
+This process ensures that the value of the data is assessed at an early stage in the data supply chain.
+To eliminate the need for subscribing clients to perform resource-intensive validation, checks occur before your data reaches downstream devices or upstream services.

-## Features
+== Features

-* Validate MQTT messages for JSON Schema or Protobuf
+* Validate MQTT messages with <<schemas,JSON Schema or Protobuf>>.
-* Enforce policies along the entire MQTT topic tree structure
+* Enforce policies across the entire <<topic-trees,MQTT topic tree>> structure.
-* Reroute valid and invalid MQTT messages to different topics based on the result of the data validation
+* Reroute valid and invalid MQTT messages to different topics based on the data validation results.
-* Increase the observability of bad clients with additional metrics and log statements
+* Increase the observability of client performance through additional metrics and log statements.

+Our data validation functionality lets your development teams use the HiveMQ broker to automatically enforce a data validation strategy of their own design (including fine-tuned control over how the broker handles incoming valid and invalid MQTT messages).

+== Quick Start
+For a quick start please conduct our HiveMQ Data Governance Hub documentation at FIXME (change once documentation is deployed)

 ## Example Use-Cases
 | Description                                                                       	                         | Data Format 	         | Link 	                                                                       |